nitmir/django-cas-server/README.rst

             "respond": "//oss.maxcdn.com/libs/respond.js/1.4.2/respond.min.js",
             "jquery": "//code.jquery.com/jquery.min.js",
         }
+  if you omit some keys of the dictionnary, the default value for these keys is used.

 * ``CAS_LOGIN_TEMPLATE``: Path to the template showed on ``/login`` then the user is not autenticated.
 The default is ``"cas_server/login.html"``.